mingfang/terraform-provider-k8s/solutions/debezium/README.md

-Use Debezium and Kafka Connect to sync from Mysql to Elasticsearch Based on https://github.com/debezium/debezium-examples/tree/master/unwrap-smt
+Use Debezium and Kafka Connect to sync from Mysql to Elasticsearch.

+Based on https://github.com/debezium/debezium-examples/tree/master/unwrap-smt

 ## Inputs